N-NEJATISHAHIDIN/N-NEJATISHAHIDIN.github.io/README.md

 # About
-My Name is Negar.
-I am Computer Science PH.D student at George Mason University.
-My reaserch experties are in the area of Computer Vision, 3D scene Underestanding, and Deep Learning.
+My name is Negar.
+I am a Computer Science Ph.D. student at George Mason University.
+My research expertise lies in the areas of Computer Vision, 3D Scene Understanding, and Deep Learning.
 I am focusing on object pose estimation, 3D reconstruction, and 3D modeling for robots.
-My research centers on making more generalized approaches to develop representations that allow robots to better understand the 3D world.
-Methods that can be applied to unseen real-world environments and can benefit multiple tasks at once.
-I am currently working as a graduate research assistant at Dr. Kosecka's Lab.
+My research centers on developing more generalized approaches to create representations that enable robots to better understand the 3D world.
+These methods can be applied to unseen real-world environments and can benefit multiple tasks simultaneously.
+Currently, I am working as a graduate research assistant at Dr. Kosecka's Lab.

 [linkdin](https://www.linkedin.com/in/negar-nejati-65684182/),
 [scholar](https://scholar.google.com/citations?hl=en&user=QUdDLg8AAAAJ),